IBM/Ionic-MFP-App/README.md

 1. User launches the mobile app, enters his/her credentials on the login screen and clicks `Login`.
 2. Mobile app sends the user credentials to MFP server for validation.
-3. MFP server invokes the security adapter logic to validate user credentials and return an appropriate response to the mobile app.
+3. MFP server invokes the security adapter logic to validate user credentials and returns an appropriate response to the mobile app.
 4. If user authentication succeeds, mobile app proceeds to show the home page.
 As part of this, it makes a call to MFP adapter to fetch the data from Cloudant NoSQL database.
 5. MFP adapter fetches the data from Cloudant.
 The data fetched will have references to the images stored in ObjectStorage.
 6. MFP adapter authenticates with ObjectStorage and obtains `X-Auth-Token` and URL for ObjectStorage container.
 7. MFP server returns the data fetched from Cloudant along with ObjectStorage `X-Auth-Token` to the mobile app.
-8. Mobile app initializes image-caching plugin and asks it to use an HTTP header of `X-Auth-Token=<value returned from MFP adapter>` while fetching images from ObjectStorage.
-Mobile app displays the data from MFP adapter as a list of items.
-The image caching plugin running on mobile app downloads and caches images from ObjectStorage.
+8. Mobile app initializes image-caching plugin and asks it to use an HTTP header of `X-Auth-Token=<value returned from MFP adapter>` while fetching images.
+Mobile app displays the data obtained from MFP adapter as a list of items.
+The image caching plugin running on the mobile app downloads and caches images from ObjectStorage.
 9. User clicks on one of the list item to see more details.
-A detail page is shown that consists of image and geo-location marked inside Google Maps.
+A detail page is shown consisting of image and geo-location marked inside Google Maps.
 10. Back in the home page, user clicks on `+` button to report a new civic problem.
 A new page is shown where user can enter a title/description for the new civic problem as well as capture image and geo-location of the problem spot.
 User clicks on `Submit` button.
 11. Mobile app sends the user entered/captured data along with image & geo-location to MFP adapter, which in turn stores image in ObjectStorage and text data (along with reference to image in ObjectStorage) in Cloudant.
 12. Other users who click on refresh button on the home page (and those who log in afresh) are shown the updated list of problem reports.